 After Koh Lanta, we went to Koh Libong, spent New Year at Koh Mook, snorkeled at Koh Kradan and ended our island-hopping trip at Phuket.
 We took the time to really relax after our exhausting African trip, worked on our blog, wrote some new articles, created travel movies about our adventures in Africa and had so much ‘us’ time together.

 11 days Cambodia

-After soaking up the sun, we were ready for some cultural discoveries.
+After soaking up the sun, we were ready for some cultural discoveries in Cambodia.
 We flew to Siem Reap in northern Cambodia, where we stayed for 4 days.
 Our first visit was the temples of Angkor Wat, the largest religious monument in the world.
 We spent the days with temple hopping and strolling around the lovely laidback town of Siem Reap.
 Then, we continued our journey to Battambang where we explored the rural countryside of Cambodia.
 We took the bamboo train, visited the Killing Caves and saw millions of bats flying out into the night.
 In Phnom Penh, the capital city of Cambodia where we are now, we wanted to know more about the dark history of the Khmer Rouge regime that only happened 40 years ago.
 We went to the Tuol Sleng Genocide Museum, which opened up our eyes even more.
 Formerly this was a school, but for 4 years this was the famous prison, called S-21, where thousands of Cambodians were sentenced to death for crimes they didn’t commit.
 It’s unbelievable how many people have been killed behind closed doors from the world.
-Such a heartbreaking visit but really a must do.
+Such a heartbreaking visit but really a must-do.
 We think it’s important that we take time to check out things like this when we travel.
 It’s important history and we can only hope everyone wants to be part of the future to stop things like this.
 So cruel!